decretist/Dissertation/Chapter4/chapter4.markdown

 Both the text of Friedberg's 1879 edition of Gratian's *Decretum* and Winroth's appendix are open to criticism.
-Although modern scholars admire Friedberg's learning and energy --- the 1879 edition of the *Decretum* was only one of many such projects that he undertook --- his editorial standards were those of 140 years ago.
-In particular, Friedberg's selection of eight unrepresentative German manuscripts as the basis for his edition, and his particular reliance on two of them
---- Köln Erzbischöfliche Diözesan- und Dombibliothek 127 (Ka) and 128 (Kb) --- are seen today as serious deficiencies.[11]
+Although modern scholars admire Friedberg's learning and energy---the 1879 edition of the *Decretum* was only one of many such projects that he undertook---his editorial standards were those of 140 years ago.
+In particular, Friedberg's selection of eight unrepresentative German manuscripts as the basis for his edition, and his particular reliance on two of them---Köln Erzbischöfliche Diözesan- und Dombibliothek 127 (Ka) and 128 (Kb)---are seen today as serious deficiencies.[11]

 Winroth himself acknowledged the provisional nature of his appendix.[12]
 Furthermore, Pennington has pointed out that although Winroth's appendix